-There were so many tee pees found up here during the summer months, that an area of Sunshine took on the name, Tee Pee Town (insider tip: get in here for some outstanding glade skiing).
+In the early 20s Sunshine Meadows, which is now home to Sunshine Village, had been a popular camping spot.
+There were so many tipis found up here during the summer months, that an area of Sunshine took on the name, Tee Pee Town (insider tip: get in here for some outstanding glade skiing).

 Brewsters had the vision

-?The story about the history of this place is an exciting one,? said Ralph, over a brew on the deck of Sunshine?s Mad Trapper?s Saloon. ?It was the Brewster Brothers who started bringing people up here for camping.
+“The story about the history of this place is an exciting one,” said Ralph, over a brew on the deck of Sunshine’s Mad Trapper’s Saloon.
+“It was the Brewster Brothers who started bringing people up here for camping.

 But it was the Brewsters who really laid the foundation and the discovery of the resort.
-They saw how much snow they received up here and said something like, ?Man this would be a great place to ski.’
+They saw how much snow they received up here and said something like, ‘Man this would be a great place to ski.’

 Since taking ownership of the resort in 1981, the Scurfield family has invested heavily in the resort, to the tune of $40 million through the 90s and the beginning of this century.
 From those years of investment, I asked Scurfield what he was most proud of.

-?Goat?s Eye Mountain and the installation of the lift system there, as it really opened up a whole new world for skiers and snowboarders."
+“Goat’s Eye Mountain and the installation of the lift system there, as it really opened up a whole new world for skiers and snowboarders."

-The ?95 installation of a high speed quad chair on Goat?s Eye almost doubled Sunshine?s ski and snowboarding terrain, delivering a ton of stellar black and double black options.
+The ’95 installation of a high speed quad chair on Goat’s Eye almost doubled Sunshine’s ski and snowboarding terrain, delivering a ton of stellar black and double black options.

 Match all this history, terrain and lift access with over nine metres (30 feet) of snow in a season, and three mountain, it’s no wonder Sunshine Village welcomes around half a million visitors annually from around the globe.